Appyo-Poste/PosteBackend/README.md

 `docker compose down --remove-orphans` or `make down`

-NOTE: To stop the application when running on the cloud, SSH into the console, navigate to repo location and run above command
+NOTE: To stop the application when running on the cloud, SSH into the console, navigate to repo location and run above command.
+Stop the instance from the AWS console.

 2. OPTIONAL: To remove all data and start fresh, run the following command.
 Optional Make command provided for convenience.

 `docker compose down --remove-orphans --volumes` or `make clean`

 NOTE: This will delete all data, including the database, and will remove all folders, posts, and users.
 This is useful for development, but be mindful of what this means for you.

 # Installation & Usage -- Development Server (No Docker, not recommended)